3box/ceramic-anchor-allowlist/README.md

 # 🌐 Ceramic Anchor Allowlist

-This repository details the process required to be added to the allow list for the 3Box Labs hosted anchor service.
+This repository details the process required to be added to the allow list for the 3Box Labs hosted anchor service for Ceramic mainnet.
+If you wish to run a node on the clay testnet, that should work out of the box without any need to open a request on this repository.

 ## Adding your node
 Create an issue using the *Anchor Allowlist Request* template filling in each section with the neccessary information.